madvonh/cloudfront-cognito-signed-cookies-terraform/README.md

 The lambda function "edge-cache-request-signer" uses packages that need to be downloaded before deploying this Terraform project.

-To do this, make sure you have npm and Node.js installed.
+To do this, make sure you have npm and node installed.
 Then open a terminal window in the folder "edge-cache-request-signer/deploy" and run the following command.
 Once done, you should have a "node_modules" folder in the current directory.

 ```bash
 npm install